Bare Intent's journal: Your guide to natural wellness

 Welcome to our journal — a space for honest conversations about skincare, health, and holistic living.
 At Bare Intent, we believe in empowering you with knowledge, not just selling you a product.
 Here you’ll find guidance on simple skincare routines, support for common concerns like acne and sensitive skin, natural alternatives to conventional products, and the real connection between diet and your glow.
 We also share how to make your own tallow whip and other natural skincare essentials, offering cost‑effective, chemical‑free options that truly work.
 This isn’t just a blog; it’s a journey to understanding your skin from the inside out, supported by a brand that genuinely cares about your well‑being.

-The Best Oils to Pair With Tallow (And Why I Chose These for My Formula)
+Best Essential Oils to Pair With Tallow

 Tallow on its own is already incredible for the skin.
 It’s one of the closest things to our own natural oils, which is why so many people notice calmer, softer, more predictable skin when they switch to it.
 But pairing tallow with the right plant oils takes it to another level.
 It becomes richer, more supportive, and honestly… just feels better on the skin.